You shall not be afraid of them; for the Lord your God is among you,

 1 When the Lord your God brings you into the land where you are going, to possess it, and casts out many nations before you—the Hittite, the Girgashite, the Amorite, the Canaanite, the Perizzite, the Hivite, and the Jebusite—seven nations greater and mightier than you; 2 and when the Lord your God delivers them up before you, and you strike them down, then you shall utterly destroy them.
 You shall make no covenant with them, nor show mercy to them.

-7 The Lord did not set his love on you nor choose you because you were greater in number than any other people; for you were the fewest of all peoples; 8 but because the Lord loves you, and because he desires to keep the oath which he swore to your fathers, the Lord has brought you out with a mighty hand and redeemed you out of the house of bondage, from the hand of Pharaoh king of Egypt.
+7 The Lord did not set his love on you nor choose you because you were greater in number than any other people, for you were the fewest of all peoples, 8 but because the Lord loves you, and because he desires to keep the oath which he swore to your fathers, the Lord has brought you out with a mighty hand and redeemed you from the house of bondage, from the hand of Pharaoh king of Egypt.

 9 Know therefore that the Lord your God himself is the Lord, the faithful God, who keeps covenant and loving kindness with those who love him and keep his commandments to a thousand generations, 10 and for those who hate him he repays to their face, to destroy them.
 He will not be slack to him who hates him.
 He will repay him to his face.
 11 You shall therefore keep the commandments, the statutes, and the ordinances which I am giving you today, and do them.